Eleanor Winsor Leach: Career

 Eleanor Winsor Leach taught at Bryn Mawr (1962–66), Villanova University (1966–71), University of Texas at Austin (1972–74), Wesleyan University (1974–76), and Indiana University, Bloomington (1977–2018).
 When she joined the Department of Classical Studies at Indiana University, she was the only tenured woman.
 She was chair of the department between 1978 and 1985, and was the Director of Graduate Studies between 1997 and 2016.

 Leach published three books – Vergil's Eclogues: Landscapes of Experience (Ithaca, 1974); The Rhetoric of Space: Literary and Artistic Representations of Landscape in Republican and Augustan Rome (Princeton, 1988); The Social Life of Painting in Ancient Rome and on the Bay of Naples (Cambridge, 2004) – with another forthcoming – Epistolary Dialogues: Constructions of Self and Others in the Letters of Cicero and the Younger Pliny (University of Michigan Press).
 Leach's work had an interdisciplinary focus, reading Latin texts against their social, political, and cultural context.
 From the 1980s onwards, she combined her work on ancient literature with the study of Roman painting, monuments, and topography.

-Leach won many fellowships and awards (listed below) including ACLS, NEH, and Guggenheim fellowships.
+Leach has won fellowships and awards (listed below) including ACLS, NEH, and Guggenheim fellowships.
 Leach was Vice-President for the Program Division of the Society for Classical Studies (1991–94) and later President of the Society for Classical Studies (2005/6).
 She was a trustee of the Vergilian Society (1978–93) and second and then first vice-president of it (1989–92).
 Leach was on the Classical Jury of the American Academy in Rome (1980–82), a Resident Scholar there (Fall 1983), and later conducted 3 NEH summer seminars there (1986, 1989, 2008).
 She was President of the central Indiana chapter of the Archaeological Institute of America (1985–87).